-Global Acoustics was engaged by Rix's Creek Mine to conduct a noise survey around their operations, situated north-west of the town of Singleton, NSW.
-The mine comprises the original Rix's Creek Mine, now known as Rix's Creek South (RCS), and the former Integra Open Cut Project Mine, now known as Rix's Creek North (RCN).
+Global Acoustics was engaged by Rix's Creek Mine to conduct a noise survey around their operations, situated less than 10 kilometres north-west of Singleton, NSW.
+The mine comprises the original Rix's Creek Mine (RCM), now known as Rix's Creek South (RCS), and the former Integra Open Cut Project Mine, now known as Rix's Creek North (RCN).